knbknb/find-emoji-dik/README.md

 (Read random snippet from text file, let LLM translate to Emojis, process LLM response, post fragment+Emojis to own account)

+You can also extract a random paragraph directly from the Moby Dick text file with:

+    ./src/emojis-mobydick.py --moby-paragraph

+(Extract random paragraph from Moby Dick, intelligently select an interesting sentence fragment from it, let LLM translate to Emojis, post fragment+Emojis with chapter and paragraph citation to own account)

 In order to avoid duplicate posts, the script will check if the text fragment is already present in the local cache file `data/toot-storage.json`.
 If it is, the script will skip posting that fragment.

+#### Fragment Extraction Strategy

+When using the `--moby-paragraph` mode, the script intelligently extracts sentence fragments:

+- **Short paragraphs (1-2 sentences)**: Posted as-is without modification
+- **Longer paragraphs**: The script selects the most interesting 1-2 sentences based on length and content relevance (prioritizes sentences containing words like "whale", "sea", "ahab", "voyage", "death", etc.)

 ### Expected Output (Example)